National Library Service of Kenya

+Currently, the Kenya National Library Service is managed by the government under the Ministry of Gender, Culture and Children Services.

 National Library Services in Kenya

-National library services in Kenya are offered by Kenya National Library Service through the National Library Division (NLD).
+National library services in Kenya are offered by Kenya National Library Service.
 It serves as the repository for legal deposits in accordance with the Books and Newspapers Act Chapter (CAP) 111 of the laws of Kenya which facilitates the preservation of books, magazines, and other publications produced in the country.

-According to books and newspaper Act (CAP 111) statute law, Miscellaneous Amendment No. 22 of 1989, the publishers of every book printed and published in Kenya “shall before or within fourteen days after publication of the book, at his own expense deliver to the Registrar such number of copies thereof, not exceeding three in number.
+According to books and newspaper Act (CAP 111) statute law, Miscellaneous Amendment No. 22 of 1989, the publishers of every book printed and published in Kenya "shall before or within fourteen days after publication of the book, at his own expense deliver to the Registrar such number of copies thereof, not exceeding three in number.
 And in order to facilitate the publication of the national bibliography of Kenya under 4 (k) of the Kenya National Library Service Board Act, before or within fourteen days, deliver to the Director, Kenya National Library Service, two copies.

-The National Library Division of the Library Service is charged with annually publishing the Kenya National Bibliography which contains a list of bibliographic resources, print or audio-visual acquired as legal deposit.
+The Kenya National Library Service is charged with annually publishing the Kenya National Bibliography which contains a list of bibliographic resources, print or audio-visual acquired as legal deposit.
 The bibliography was first proposed in 1975.
 Kenya National Bibliography is published annually by the National Library and contains list of bibliographic resources, print or audio-visual acquired as legal deposit.
-The Legal Deposit Act mandates publishers, to deposit two copies to the Director National library and three copies to the registrar of books and newspapers.
+The Legal Deposit Act mandates publishers and authors, to deposit two copies of their published information materials to the Director National library and three copies to the registrar of books and newspapers.
 All these materials are then published in the Kenya National Bibliography (KNB).
-The organization maintains a database of Kenya’s intellectual output with the aim of achieving effective National Bibliographic Control in line with the principle of Universal Bibliographic Control.
-Kenya National Bibliography serves as a selection tool for scholars, lecturers, students’, librarians among others.
+The organization maintains a database of Kenya's intellectual output with the aim of achieving effective National Bibliographic Control in line with the principle of Universal Bibliographic Control.
+Kenya National Bibliography serves as a selection tool for scholars, lecturers, students', librarians among others.
 National Libraries over the ages have been potent instrument for creation, acquisition and dissemination of local content thereby preserving and promoting transmission of cultural practices and values from one generation to another.
 They are reservoir of recorded knowledge of a community, which is being preserved for posterity.
 The bibliography was last published in 2018.

-The National Library Division is also the sole issuer of International Standard Book Numbers (ISBN) and International Standard Music Numbers (ISMN) for print music. knls subscribes to thousands of e-journals, e-books and other e-resource sites and has a stock of specialized collection of government publications dating back to 1980.
+The National Library Division is also the sole issuer of International Standard Book Numbers (ISBN) and International Standard Music Numbers (ISMN) for print and music. knls subscribes to thousands of e-journals, e-books and other e-resource sites and has a stock of specialized collection of government publications dating back to 1980.
 In addition it also acts as a data information centre for the World Bank.